niklashigi/refined-prime-video/README.md

 # Refined Prime Video

-Refined Prime Video is a browser extension that adds small tweaks and [useful new features](#features) to Amazon's streaming platform Prime Video.
-It's a must-have for anyone who uses the site on a regular basis because it can highly improve the user experience.
+Refined Prime Video is a browser extension that adds small tweaks and [useful new features](#features) to Amazon’s streaming platform Prime Video.
+It’s a must-have for anyone who uses the site on a regular basis because it can highly improve the user experience.

 _It works on [primevideo.com][pv-global], [amazon.com][pv-us], [amazon.co.uk][pv-uk], and [amazon.de][pv-de]._